 It’s a sign of poverty, I think.
-Those people have other things to worry about and there is no garbage truck coming their way to pick up or clean up their mess.
+Those people have other things to worry about and there is no rubbish truck coming their way to pick up or clean up their mess.
 I hope that it will change in the next couple of years, but it takes time.
-There is no awareness and those who are aware, don’t have the power to do anything about it…
+There is no awareness and those who are aware, don’t have the power to do anything about it.

 I don’t know what to say, it’s hard not to judge, because it ruins nature.
-It’s ugly and smelly and I find it disrespectful behavior.
-On the other hand, I come from a very clean well organised country.
+It’s ugly and smelly and I find it disrespectful behaviour.
+On the other hand, I come from a very clean, well-organised country.
 I can just not imagine what it’s like to live here.

-Then there was a little bit of a bad experience yesterday.
-I already walked 30km and was in doubt if I could make it to Žabljak, another 10km.
+Then there was a bit of a bad experience yesterday.
+I already walked 30 km and was in doubt if I could make it to Žabljak, another 10 km.
 It wouldn’t be wise, but I had enough time and it was an easy asphalt road.
-The village, Njegovudja, wasn’t quite inviting to spend the night and I really really wanted to stay on a comfortable campsite.
+The village, Njegovudja, wasn’t quite inviting to spend the night and I really, really wanted to stay on a comfortable campsite.

 At a little bar I had a coffee and gave my feet some rest.
 The moment I walked in, I felt uncomfortable.
-People where staring and drunk.
-A drunk man started to talk to me, but could only say “gentlemen, I’m sorry”… I could not think of a witty reply.
+People were staring and drunk.
+A drunk man started to talk to me, but could only say “gentlemen, I’m sorry”.
+I could not think of a witty reply.

 Another guy kept on saying that he loved me, took a selfie of me and him and bought me another coffee.
 He wanted to give me a ride to Žabljak, but I of course refused.
 The way he looked at me didn’t feel good.
 I knew for sure that I wasn’t going to stay at that place, so I got my stuff and prepared myself for the last part.

 It was an empty road, no traffic and no other people.
 When I heard a car coming that slowed down a few meters behind me, I knew it was that guy.
 He again tried me to give me a ride, but I still preferred walking.
 He drove a bit further and turned around.
-He stopped, got out of his car and walked towards me.
-I kept on smiling and said that I didn’t want to cheat those last kilometers.
-He didn’t understand and came up with a new sentence “I like sex, you”.
+Then he stopped, got out of his car and walked towards me.
+I kept on smiling and said that I didn’t want to cheat those last kilometres.
+He didn’t understand and came up with a new sentence, “I like sex, you”.
 The look in his eyes changed and he got angry that I didn’t want to come.

 I turned around and told him that we could talk in the bar.
 “Room sobe you me”, he replied.
 “OK alright, see you there.”
 I had to get back to that place among other people.
 Not make him more angry, so I played the game along.
 Still smiling.
 Fortunately he didn’t touch me and got back in his car.

-At the bar I walked straight in, ignoring the guy.
+At the bar, I walked straight in, ignoring the guy.
 He had his motor still running and yelled something at me.
-I asked the lady to call her daughter so I could explain what happened.
-They where surprised, but protected me and the guy to leave me alone.
+I asked the lady to call her daughter, so I could explain what happened.
+They were surprised, but protected me and the guy to leave me alone.
 The daughter, Olja offered me a ride to the campsite in Žabljak.
 “Hvala!!”
 And I finally stopped shaking.